naveensagar765/blue-mars/README.md

 ## Feedback

 We would love to hear your feedback!
-If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/yourusername/blue-mars-theme/issues) on our GitHub repository.
+If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/naveensagar765/blue-mars/issues) on our GitHub repository.

-## Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](https://github.com/yourusername/blue-mars-theme/blob/main/CONTRIBUTING.md) before submitting a pull request.

 ## License

 This theme is licensed under the MIT License.
-See the [LICENSE](https://github.com/yourusername/blue-mars-theme/blob/main/LICENSE) file for more details.
+See the [LICENSE](https://github.com/naveensagar765/blue-mars/blob/main/LICENSE) file for more details.